jdevfullstack-tutorials/code-testing/README.md

 their code without knowing it.
 And they were referring testing as part of debugging, without of course the knowledge of it.
-But there came a time, they are very distinct from the other.
+But there came a time, they were very distinct from the other.

 And of course, computer science field